aya-alsek/BuildWise/docs/discovery/high-level-user-journey.md

 ## 14. Platform and User Context Information

-During onboarding and project usage, BuildWise may collect relevant contextual information that helps personalize the experience and understand how the platform is being used.
+During account creation, onboarding, and project usage, BuildWise may collect relevant contextual information that helps personalize the experience and understand how the platform is being used.

-Potential information may include:
+### User Profile Information

+Information about the person should be associated with the user's account/profile, such as:

 * User context.
 * Field of study or professional field.
 * University or educational institution.
 * Training organization.
+* Other relevant background information.

+These attributes describe the user and should not depend on whether the user enters BuildWise directly or through a team invitation.

+### Project Information

+Information about a specific project may include:

 * Project type.
+* Project domain.
 * Solo or team status.
 * Project completion status.

+This distinction allows one user to participate in different projects with different working modes.

+### Platform Analytics

-This information may support future product analytics and platform reporting, such as:
+Aggregated information may support future product analytics and platform reporting, such as:

 * Number of registered users.
 * Number of projects created.
 * Number of completed projects.
 * Distribution of users by context.
+* Distribution of users by field of study or professional field.
+* Representation of universities or organizations.
 * Distribution of projects by type.
-* Representation of universities or organizations.
+* Distribution of solo and team projects.

 Any collection, storage, visibility, and use of user information will be subject to appropriate privacy and data-management requirements.